 Looking for something to brighten those cold winter days?
-This Cute yarn Snowman Wall Art is just the thing!
+This Charming Yarn Snowman Wall Art is just the thing!
 Make in this adorable snowman in minutes!
 This project is just one of many of my crafts from my All Crafts & DIY Home Decor page.

 I love snowmen!
 When I first started blogging I saved a bunch of pins on Pinterest that inspired me for the holidays.
 The idea for this Yarn Snowman is from a pin for a small ornamental door hanging snowman I found on Pinterest.

 To me, bigger is better, so I decided to make my version of that snowman door hanger on a much larger scale.
 He is around 3 feet tall, wrapped in fluffy white chunky yarn and has a sweet carrot nose for added charm.

 I usually hang him up around the holidays and keep him around through February.
 With his rustic hat and burlap tie, this makes him a wonderful winter decoration for your front door or around your home.
 Let me show how I made him!